carlomilanesi/rs-measures/docs/Motivation.md

 }
 ```

-It defines the `mass1` and `mass2` variables by specifying a value in grams and a value in pounds, but it stores internally those values in kilograms.
+It defines the variables `mass1` and `mass2` by specifying a value in grams and a value in pounds, but it stores internally those values in kilograms.
 Then it prints the first variable using two different formatters, one for grams, and one for kilograms, and the second variable using the formatter for pounds.
 The output is: `8030.0005 g, 8.030001 kg, 27.000002 lb.`.

 As you can see, even the value in grams and the value in pounds are different from the original values.
-This happens even they being small integer values, which usually do not introduce rounding errors in floating-point numbers.
+This happens even with such small integer values, which usually do not introduce rounding errors in floating-point numbers.

-The corresponding program using Rs-Measures is this:
+The corresponding program using rs-measures is this:

 ```rust
 using measures::{Measure, units::{Gram, KiloGram, Pound}};